PX4/PX4-Autopilot/nuttx/configs/README.txt

 		CONFIG_SIG_SIGWORK - The signal number that will be used to wake-up the worker thread.
 Default: 4

+	System Logging:
+		CONFIG_SYSLOG enables general system logging support.

+		At present, the only system loggin device is a circular buffer in RAM.
+		If CONFIG_SYSLOG is selected, then these options are also available.

+		CONFIG_RAMLOG - Enables the RAM logging feature CONFIG_RAMLOG_CONSOLE - Use the RAM logging device as a system console.
+		  If this feature is enabled (along with CONFIG_DEV_CONSOLE), then all console output will be re-directed to a circular buffer in RAM.
+This is useful, for example, if the only console is a Telnet console.
+Then in that case, console output from non-Telnet threads will go to the circular buffer and can be viewed using the NSH 'dmesg' command.
+		CONFIG_RAMLOG_SYSLOG - Use the RAM logging device for the syslogging interface.
+If this feature is enabled (along with CONFIG_SYSLOG), then all debug output (only) will be re-directed to the circular buffer in RAM.
+This RAM log can be view from NSH using the 'dmesg' command.
+		CONFIG_RAMLOG_NPOLLWAITERS - The number of threads than can be waiting for this driver on poll().
+Default: 4

+		If CONFIG_RAMLOG_CONSOLE or CONFIG_RAMLOG_SYSLOG is selected, then the following may also be provided:

+		CONFIG_RAMLOG_CONSOLE_BUFSIZE - Size of the console RAM log.
+Default: 1024

 	Kernel build options:
 		CONFIG_NUTTX_KERNEL - Builds NuttX as a separately compiled kernel.
 		CONFIG_SYS_RESERVED - Reserved system call values for use